HALO: Learning Human-Robot Collaboration via Heterogeneous-Agent Lyapunov Policy Optimization: Introduction

-Our contributions are summarized as follows: 1) we propose a learning kernel HALyPO that enforces stable policy-parameter updates via an optimal quadratic projection, yielding a formal stability certificate in parameter space; 2) We establish theoretical guarantees, proving monotonic contraction of the rationality gap under HALyPO using nonlinear stability analysis \citep{khalil2002nonlinear}; 3) we demonstrate HALyPO across diverse HRC tasks and formalize why autonomous exploration with HALyPO is necessary to avoid the OOD brittleness of scripted HRC.
+Our contributions are summarized as follows: 1) we propose a learning kernel HALO that enforces stable policy-parameter updates via an optimal quadratic projection, yielding a formal stability certificate in parameter space; 2) We establish theoretical guarantees, proving monotonic contraction of the rationality gap under HALO using nonlinear stability analysis \citep{khalil2002nonlinear}; 3) we demonstrate HALO across diverse HRC tasks and formalize why autonomous exploration with HALO is necessary to avoid the OOD brittleness of scripted HRC.